Understanding Interest Rates, Fees and Interest Capitalization

 Private loans typically have a variable rate, though this is not always the case.

-Lenders often charge fees when you borrow money.
+Lenders may charge different fees when you borrow.

 The most common types of fees associated with student loans are:

-- Disbursement Fee - charged by the lender and added to the original loan amount (principal) when the loan is disbursed.
+- Disbursement Fee - charged by the lender and added to the principal amount when the loan is disbursed.

 - Insurance Fee – deducted from each loan disbursement to cover the costs of insuring the loan.